Raghu7997/logstash/README.md

 ```
 It will add new field "new_field_name" with value "pqr".
 Also removes the "xyz" field.

-- once you created the filter you need to colne the ESS/elastic-logstash-filters repo.
-Make a new branch from master followed by "<index-branch_name>".
+Once you created the filter you need to colne the ESS/elastic-logstash-filters repo.
+Make a new branch from master followed by \<jira-ticket-number\>-\<index-name>-\<message\>.

-- If the filter is already exist, you need to modified it, commit it and open a PR.
+If the filter is already exist, you need to modified it, commit it and open a PR.
+In reviwers add "imranm" & "t-davem".

-- If not then you need to create a new file with "500-output-<index>-filter.conf" name.
-Commit the changes and open a PR.
+If not then you need to create a new file with "500-output-\<index\>-filter.conf" name.

 Follow this template for the new file: